Trondheim Logical Modelling Course BI8040

 The course builds on approaches and technologies that have been developed within the NTNU DrugLogics initiative (www.druglogics.eu), which use the logical modelling formalism for predicting the outcome of chemical perturbations (cancer drugs) on cancer cell fate decisions, and on inflammation-based diseases.
 This approach combines knowledge management, logical model construction and computational simulation with experimental assays and hypothesis testing for pre-clinical (biotechnological) drug development and clinical decision support.
 The course will exemplify how such approaches can be used in both the biotechnological and biomedical sectors such as pre-clinical drug discovery and repurposing, and clinical development of diagnosis and (combinatorial) treatment of cancer and other diseases.
 The students will practice the new acquired skills in a small team-based project.

 The course content will focus on:

 The PhD-version of the course (BI8040) gives 7,5 ECTS study points.
-Teaching and course material: The course will start August 20 and end August 31.
+Teaching and course material: The teaching and project part of the course will start August 15 and end August 26.
 We will provide a web link to relevant literature and web resources that the course will be based on.
-Some of the papers will constitute mandatory reading before the course starts..
+Some of the papers will constitute mandatory reading before the course starts.
 The course will consist of 12 lectures and 50 hours of team/project-based learning: Student exercises and project-based learning in multidisciplinary teams applying tools and resources for modeling-based hypothesis generation and management.
 Some ideas for modelling projects will be provided.
 In addition, students may want to design their own project based on other literature or their PhD project results.
 These project ideas should be sent to the teaching staff prior to the course.
-Students will present their ideas for projects on Day 3.
+Students will present their ideas for projects at the start of the course.

-Day 1: Introductory lectures, introduction to responsible research and innovation and team-based learning-sessions
+Day 1: Introductory lectures, introduction to team-based learning-sessions

 Day 2-5: Combination of lectures/TBL and supervised student group work with tools and resources